-In this section, the study analyses one of the controversial cases which al-Khosht, Cairo university president, repeats thrice defending his claim of the relative truth of faith.
+In this section, the study analyses one of the controversial cases which al-Khosht, the rector of Cairo university, repeats thrice defending his claim of the relative truth of faith.
 He assumes that faith is built on indeterminant proof using the verse that reads: وَأَنَّا لا نَدْرِي أَشَرُ أُرِيدَ بِمَنْ فِي (72:10).
-[And we know not whether evil is intended for those on earth, or whether their Lord intends for them a Right Path]. (al-Jinn 72:10).
+[And we know not whether evil is intended for those on earth, or whether their Lord intends for them a Right Path].

-The verse talks about the prevention of al-Jinn from knowing the future after the Prophet Muhammad (PBUH) was sent.
+The verse talks about the prevention of al-Jinn from knowing the future after the Prophet Muhammad was sent.
 So, they did not know whether the matter of prevention is good for humans or not.
 Why do they say that?
-The answer is that it is God only who knows the destiny of everything.
-It is a fact that neither al-Jinn nor man knows anything about man's future.
+The answer is that it is God only who knows the destiny of everything and neither humans nor al-Jinn knows anything about man's future.
 Knowing this, al-Jinn use the conjunction 'aw' (i.e., or) to indicate that they do not know anything about the destiny of man. al-Wahidy (p.
 1140) and an-Nasafy (p.550), at-Tabary (p.
 329), and ibn Kathīr (p.
-150) state that the meaning is that al-Jinn do not know whether the prevention is something bad for humans or not.
-Moreover, ibn Kathīr (p.
-150) points out that it sounds judicious of al-Jinn to attribute goodness to God and passivize the case of evil.
+150) state that the meaning is that al-Jinn did not know whether the prevention of knowing the future is something bad for humans or not. ibn Kathīr (p.
+150) states that it is judicious of al-Jinn to attribute goodness to God and passivize the case of evil.